Sandruski/rts-group-movement/docs/README.md

 # RTS Group Movement

-I am <https://www.linkedin.com/in/sandra-alvarez-45453215b/>(Sandra Alvarez), student of the <https://www.citm.upc.edu/ing/estudis/graus-videojocs/>(Bachelor’s Degree in Video Games by UPC at CITM).
+I am <a href="https://www.linkedin.com/in/sandra-alvarez-45453215b/">Sandra Alvarez</a>, student of the <https://www.citm.upc.edu/ing/estudis/graus-videojocs/>(Bachelor’s Degree in Video Games by UPC at CITM).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer <https://es.linkedin.com/in/ricardpillosu>(Ricard Pillosu)

 NOTE: although this research focuses mainly on real-time strategy (RTS) games, the methods described can easily be applied to games from other genres.